isc-projects/kea/doc/sphinx/arm/install.rst

 .. note::

-   An alternative approach to running Kea with root privileges is to configure Kea to use non-privileged ports (i.e. those greater than 1024) and redirect traffic.
-Note that this only works for relayed traffic.
-Furthermore, we consider it experimental and untested in production environments.
-Use it only after careful consideration.
+   An alternative approach to avoiding running Kea with root privileges assumes instructing Kea to use non-privileged (greater than 1024) posts and redirecting traffic.
+This, however, will work only for relayed traffic.
+This approach in general is considered experimental and not tested enough for deployment in production environments.
+Use with caution!

 To use this approach, configure the server to listen on other non-privileged ports (e.g. 1547 and 1548) by running the process with ``-p`` option in ``/etc/systemd/system/kea-dhcp4.service``: